Little Inferno

 Sound 7

-While Little Inferno is not a game in the strictest sense of the word, it does provide a very interesting experience.
+While Little Inferno is not a game in the word’s strictest sense, it provides a very interesting experience.
 There isn’t much of a challenge beyond finding the correct combination of things to burn, but the eerie story and polished visuals might just suck you in.
-Perfect for those cold winter evenings.
+It is certainly a title that is perfect for those cold winter evenings.

 Summary 7.0 Good